MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 5. Create a CNAME record.

-If you've already configured a different name mapping type, go to [Assign a UPN domain suffix](configure-inbound-connectivity.md#assignupn).
+If you've already configured a different name mapping type, go to _Assign a UPN domain suffix_.

 The following video demonstrates how a site collection strategy works with a path-based web application with AAM.